 Federal Jury In N.Y.
-Convicts Man For 'Crimes Of Terror' In Chelsea Bombing
+Convicts Man Of 'Crimes Of Terror' In Chelsea Bombing

 The Chelsea bomb struck at 23rd Street around 8:30 p.m.; authorities say it held a high explosive main charge that sent a 100-pound dumpster more than 120 feet and left "multimillion-dollar property damage across a 650-foot crime scene."

-Blocks away from that bomb, another one was reported; this one was on 27th Street, and was "rendered safe" before being detonated.
+Blocks away from that bomb, another one was reported; this one was on 27th Street and was "rendered safe" before being detonated.
 Both of the bombs had been made using pressure cookers and cellphones (likely for use as timers) and had been packed with ball bearings and steel nuts, investigators said.

 Rahimi is a U.S. citizen who was born in Afghanistan on Jan.
 23, 1988.
-Investigators reportedly identified him as a suspect due to "a cellphone attached to an explosive device that did not detonate initially led them to the suspect's father," as the Two-Way reported.
+Investigators reportedly identified him as a suspect because "a cellphone attached to an explosive device that did not detonate initially led them to the suspect's father," as the Two-Way reported.

 Rahimi was captured after a shootout with police that left him wounded — and which sparked additional state charges against him.
 When New Jersey filed charges against him last October, he pleaded not guilty from a hospital bed.
 He was indicted on federal charges one month later.